Ida aims to hit New Orleans on Hurricane Katrina anniversary

 A hurricane watch was in effect from Cameron, Louisiana, to the Mississippi-Alabama border — including Lake Pontchartrain, Lake Maurepas and metropolitan New Orleans.

-The mandatory evacuation outside New Orleans levees was prompted by storm surge predictions of 7 to 11 feet in the area, said Collin Arnold, the city’s director of homeland security and emergency preparedness.
+The mandatory evacuation outside New Orleans levees was prompted by storm surge predictions of 7 to 11 feet (2.1 to 3.4 meters) in the area, said Collin Arnold, the city’s director of homeland security and emergency preparedness.

 “Being east of this storm’s track is not ideal,” Arnold said.
 “We’re anticipating significant impacts, including tropical storm-force or stronger winds that could cause downed trees and prolonged power outages.
 Heavy rain in excess of 10 inches — now that’s over a day or two — could cause significant street flooding.”

-“There is an increasing risk of life-threatening storm surge, damaging hurricane-force winds, and heavy rainfall Sunday and Monday, especially along the coast of Louisiana,” the hurricane center said.

-The mayor of Grand Isle, a Louisiana town on a narrow barrier island in the Gulf, said a voluntary evacuation late Thursday would become mandatory on Friday.

-By the time it reaches the central Gulf Coast Sunday, it could dump 8 to 16 inches (15 to 30 centimeters) of rain, with 20 inches in isolated areas, from southeast Louisiana to coastal Mississippi and Alabama through Monday morning.
-More heavy rains are likely across Mississippi when Ida moves inland, causing “considerable flash, urban, small stream, and riverine flooding,” the hurricane center said.
+By the time it reaches the central Gulf Coast Sunday, it could dump 8 to 16 inches (20 to 40 centimeters) of rain, with 20 inches (50 centimeters) in isolated areas, from southeast Louisiana to coastal Mississippi and Alabama through Monday morning.

-Associated Press contributors include Melinda Deslatte in Baton Rouge, Louisiana.; Jeff Martin in Marietta, Georgia, and Seth Borenstein in Kensington, Maryland.
+Associated Press contributors include Melinda Deslatte in Baton Rouge, Louisiana.; Jeff Martin in Marietta, Georgia; Darlene Superville in Washington and Seth Borenstein in Kensington, Maryland.